warrant-dev/warrant-firebase-functions/README.md

-# firebase-functions
+# Cloud Functions for Integrating Firebase with Warrant

-Cloud Functions for Firebase to use your Firebase project with Warrant
+This repository contains the source code for Cloud Functions for Firebase that allow you to integrate your project with Warrant.